Dynamic Pacing for Real-time Satellite Traffic: Methods

 \subsection{Data Collection \& Processing}

-To emulate a sparse D2D LEO constellation, we utilize StarryNet~\cite{lai2023starrynet}, a high-fidelity container-based ISTN emulator.
+To emulate sparse LEO constellations, we utilize StarryNet~\cite{lai2023starrynet}, a high-fidelity container-based ISTN emulator.
 StarryNet integrates crowd-sourced satellite TLEs and the SGP4 orbital propagation model to capture time-varying dynamics such as satellite positions, propagation delays, visibility, and connectivity.
-Previous studies have demonstrated that StarryNet's fidelity ensures spatial and temporal consistency with real constellations~\cite{lai2023starrynet, li2024stable}.
-We emulate sparse LEO constellations ranging from $80$ to $100$ satellites.
-Additionally, we consider a grid+ topology where each satellite has inter-satellite links (ISL) to neighboring satellites and adjacent orbital planes.
-We consider ISL speeds of $1$ Gbps and packet loss of $1\%$ for satellite and ground station links.
-We leverage OSPF for ISL routing and Linux traffic control to attenuate satellite links based on visibility and orbital movement.
-We perturb satellite movement by modifying orbital parameters such as altitude, Right Ascension of the Ascending Node (RAAN), and mean anomaly to capture altitude, plane, and phasing maneuvers.
-To improve data diversity, we sample pairs of locations from popular cities across the globe to emulate different user terminal (UT) locations.

-Offline learning is bound by the best combination of poli- cies present in the fixed offline dataset.
-To ensure adequate coverage over the space of queue policies, we collected logs from $2000$ videoconferencing calls using GCC and a random queue policy from LEO environments.
-Prior to each videoconferencing segment, the random policy uniformly selects among $15$ distinct queue limits-- ranging from $100$ ms to $2000$ ms-- to run for the duration of the segment.
-Our telemetry system logs the relevant trajectory information: the estimated handover features, the queue decision actions, and the QoE video metrics.
-StarryNet employs a delay-based handover policy, initiating a handover when a candidate satellite offers a lower delay than the serving satellite.
-We identify handovers by monitoring for changes in the serving satellite ID, which is provided by StarryNet.
-Experience was collected once prior to training.
+To capture a wide range of realistic network conditions, we emulate sparse LEO constellations ranging from $80$ to $100$ satellites-- with inter-satellite link (ISL) speeds of $1$ Gbps and a packet loss of $1\%$.
+We additionally vary the location of the user terminals (UT) by sampling coordinates from popular cities across the globe and perturb orbital parameters such as altitude and phasing to emulate satellite maneuvers.